eliphan/Rails-with-JS/note2.md

 ----------------------------------------------------------------------------------------
 Bonus features:
 User can choose when create their account: Author, Artist, Reader.
-Each type of author has their own unique functions and layout.
+Each type of user has their own unique functions and layout.
 ----------------------------------------------------------------------------------------
 Bonus-bonus features:
 User need to buy chapters of a book to read